Honors Track II admission is now open for fall 2015!

 What are the Honors Program Admission criteria for current and transfer students?

-Honors Program Track II applicants must have a cumulative college GPA of 3.5 or higher, or have completed an Honors Program curriculum at another institution.
+Honors Program Track II applicants must have a cumulative college GPA of 3.5 or higher.

 What requirements must current and transfer Honors students complete in order to graduate from the Honors Program?